 How To Boil Easter Eggs Without Cracking Them

 ‘Tis the season to boil eggs and color them brightly in celebration of Easter.
-Around our house it’s always been a family time.
+Around our house, it’s always been a family time.
 A time when Jack and Anna, my son and daughter, argue with my wife Jill about the perfect Easter egg.

 My job in this chaotic bonding moment is to make sure the eggs are boiled and ready to be decorated.
-That means the pressure is on to insure perfect eggs with no cracks.
+That means the pressure is on to ensure perfect eggs with no cracks.
 There is nothing worse than having a busted shell ruin your perfect masterpiece.
 How do I do it?

 I have a couple of methods I can recommend.

 The first way is truly a method.
 Find a pan large enough to hold all of the eggs you want to boil in a single layer.
 I then cover that layer of eggs with cold water.
 The operative word is cold water, not hot from the tap but cold from the tap.
 Bring that pan of water to a rolling boil for one minute.
 I then remove the pan from the heat and wait.
 You want to wait until the water has cooled enough for you to handle the eggs.
-That usually is 20-30 minutes depending upon your threshold of pain.
+That usually is 20-30 minutes depending on your threshold of pain.
 Your eggs are perfectly cooked for eating later and there are no cracks in the shell.

 The second way involves an added ingredient to the egg boiling process.
 If you add a teaspoon of vinegar for each egg that you are boiling to your pot before you turn the burner on you can have flawless eggs as well.